openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

   * A library has been loaded with RTLD_LOCAL (the default case).
 Then its link_map has two scope elements, first comes the global scope, then comes the local scope.

   * A library has been loaded with RTLD_LOCAL | RTLD_DEEPBIND.
-In that case, the link_map has again the two scope elements, but the order is switched “ the local scope comes first.
+In that case, the link_map has again the two scope elements, but the order is switched â€“ the local scope comes first.

   * A library has been loaded with RTLD_GLOBAL.
 The link_map lists only the global scope.

 (Another concept is namespace; each has its own id and linked list of link_maps, but usually there are just two, one for the ld.so and another for the application.
 Unless you are calling dlmopen() explicitly or using the LD_AUDIT interface, you can usually assume there is only a single **namespace** that matters.)

-Just for fun “ the bug I have been hunting has been caused by ld.so not handling local scopes quite properly.
+Just for fun â€“ the bug I have been hunting has been caused by ld.so not handling local scopes quite properly.
 Normally, when unloading the library opened with RTLD_LOCAL, all its local scope members would be unloaded too.
 However, such a member could be flagged as RTLD_NODELETE, and in that case, it would stay around.
 The problem is, the code did not expect that and would remove the local scope owner and the local scope would go along with it.
-This means the nodelete library dependencies would disappear from its local scope and the next time it got called (e.g. within its static destructor), trying to resolve such a symbol would cause a unresolved symbol fatal error.
+This means the nodelete library dependencies would disappear from its local scope and the next time it got called (e.g. within its static destructor), trying to resolve such a symbol would cause a â€œunresolved symbolâ€ fatal error.

-
+â€

+â€œ

 [OMG!SUSE! team: On the tenth day, openSUSE 11.4 changed everything](http://omgsuse.com/content/tenth-day-opensuse-114-changed-everything)